tomiw123/tomiw123/README.md

-### Hi there , I am Omar Sosa 👨🏻‍💻 Fullstack Web Developer
+### Hi there , I am Tomas Walker 👨🏻‍💻 Fullstack Web Developer

 With experience building sites and web applications.
 I specialize in JavaScript